 The best drum sander is robust enough to rip wood off in two separate directions.
 It can create unrepairable grooves or sand out those streaks and imperfections that make your floor look old and worn out.
 It’s excellent for large floor areas.

 This sander is a beast, so you’ll need help from someone to lift it into your vehicle in case you want to purchase it.
 It’s costly, and unless you have the funds, our technical experts suggest that you rent it.
 After all, you may only use the machine once in a while.

 Okay!
 That’s how a drum sander works.
 Our technical experts will explain how to use a drum sander to refinish your wood surface.

 How to Use Your Drum Sander

-Let’s get started with how you can remove those streaks and imperfections from your lovely hardwood.
+Let’s get started with how you can remove those paint streaks from your lovely hardwood.

 Step #1: Equip the Sander With Your Preferred Sandpaper

 Sandpaper is the part that removes the wood.
 Its roughness is determined by grit.
 The rougher the grit, the more wood the sander removes.
 You can choose between 80, 120, 180, or 220-grit sandpaper.